-The cost model is adopted to measure property, plant, and equipment, which are presented at acquisition price less accumulated depreciation and accumulated impairment losses.
+Property, plant and equipment are measured by using the cost model and are stated at cost less accumulated depreciation and accumulated impairment losses.

-The acquisition price includes expenses directly attributable to the acquisition of the assets, the initial estimate of the costs of dismantling and removing the assets and restoring the site, and borrowing costs to qualify the criteria to record as assets.
+The cost of items of property, plant and equipment includes costs directly attributable to the acquisition, the initial estimate of costs of dismantling and removing the items and restoring the site on which they are located, and the borrowing cost that meets the criteria for capitalization.

-Expenditures additionally incurred after initial acquisition are either included in the carrying amount of such acquired assets or recognized as an individual asset, only when it is probable that the future economic benefits associated with the expenditure will flow to Nidec, and when the amount can be measured reliably.
-Any other expenses for repair and maintenance are expensed as incurred.
+Costs incurred after initial recognition are recognized as an asset, either by including the amount in the carrying amount of the acquired asset or recognizing the amount as a separate asset, only when it is probable that future economic benefits associated with the costs will flow to Nidec and the amount can be reliably measured.
+All other costs of repairs and maintenance are charged to the income statement during the financial year in which they are incurred.

-Assets held under finance leases are depreciated over the estimated useful life if the transfer of ownership is certain to occur before the termination of the lease term.
-If there is no certainty, they are depreciated over the shorter of the lease term or the estimated useful life of the lease asset.
+Assets held under finance leases are depreciated over the estimated useful lives if there is reasonable certainty that Nidec will obtain ownership by the end of lease terms.
+However, if not, they are depreciated over the shorter of their estimated useful lives or lease terms.